ksu-is/Loud-Clock/README.md

-# The real time clock!

-Ever wanted to know what the time is?
-Well, your journey is about to end!

-**The time is Dec 05, 2019, 13:54**
+A clock that reads the time to the user